HernanFAR/Quicker/README.md

 - Add a implementation with more than one Primary key (Max four)
 - Add a optional soft delete
 - Add abstractions of MVC Controllers
-- Add a implementation of all in DPT pattern, for a multitenant solution.
+- Add a implementation of all in DPT pattern, for a multitenant solution
+- Add a pre executing method layer for validation of parameters (Aspect Oriented)